 Tuition for Residents of Pennsylvania.
-Full-time undergraduates pay \$2,902.00\ per semester for 12 to 18 credit hours plus \$242.00\ for each credit hour over 18.
-Part-time undergraduates enrolled for fewer than 12 credit hours pay \$242.00\ per credit hour.
-All undergraduates pay \$242.00\ per credit hour during winter and summer sessions.
+Full-time undergraduates pay \$3,120.00 per semester for 12 to 18 credit hours plus \$260.00 for each credit hour over 18.
+Part-time undergraduates enrolled for fewer than 12 credit hours pay \$260.00 per credit hour.
+All undergraduates pay \$260.00 per credit hour during winter and summer sessions.

 Tuition for Nonresidents of Pennsylvania.
-Full-time undergraduates pay \$7,255.00\ per semester for 12 to 18 credit hours plus \$605.00\ per credit hour over 18.
-Part-time undergraduates enrolled for fewer than 12 credit hours pay \$605.00\ per credit hour.
-All undergraduates pay \$605.00\ per credit hour during winter and summer sessions.
+Full-time undergraduates pay \$7,800.00 per semester for 12 to 18 credit hours plus \$650.00 per credit hour over 18.
+Part-time undergraduates enrolled for fewer than 12 credit hours pay \$650.00 per credit hour.
+All undergraduates pay \$650.00 per credit hour during winter and summer sessions.

-\10-11 rates.
+11-12 rates.
 Rates will change.
 For up-to-date fee information, please refer to the Bursar's Office website at millersville.edu/bursar.
 Tuition for International Students.
-International students are charged out-of-state tuition and fees.
+International students are charged nonresident tuition and fees.